Max-Reger-Institut/DocsUpdater/README.md

 ### Known issues

 * This LinkChecker doesn't check anchors yet.
-That means in the case of a link to "file.ext#id", only "file.ext" is checked.
-In the case of a self-link to "#id", the link isn't checked at all.
+That means in the case of a link to `file.ext#id`, only `file.ext` is checked.
+In the case of a self-link to `#id`, the link isn't checked at all.
-* Links in the facsimiles (target="edition://...") are checked in respect to their edition-, work-, source- and part-IDs but **not** for their bar-IDs.
+* Links in the facsimiles (`target="edition://..."`) are checked in respect to their edition-, work-, source- and part-IDs but **not** for their bar-IDs.

 ## Building an app